 For 1 to 4 players, ages 6 and up.
 Designed by Bernard Tavitian, published by Educational Insights.

-This family-friendly abstract strategy game never ceases to win fans when I play it with a new group.
+This family-friendly abstract strategy game never ceases to win fans when you play it with a new group.
 Everyone starts with the same set of Tetris-like pieces, which will be placed on the board throughout the game.
 Players start by putting one piece in the corner of the board closest to themselves.
-On each subsequent turn, they add a piece -- but that piece must touch one, and only one, corner of a... piece they had previously played.
+On each subsequent turn, they add a piece—but that piece must touch one, and only one, corner of a piece they had previously played.
 Before long, all four players will be competing for the quickly evaporating real estate on the board.
-At the end, the player with the fewest remaining pieces is the winner.
+In the end, the player with the fewest remaining pieces is the winner.

 12 of 20

 Descent: Journeys in the Dark (2005)

 For 2 to 5 players, ages 12 and up.
 Designed by Kevin Wilson, published by Fantasy Flight Games.